 Post by Main Admin Account on May 19, 2006 0:01:27 GMT -5

-* This outfit was worn by Samantha in the short story "Samantha’s Ocean Liner Adventure." *
+This outfit is worn by Samantha in the short story "Samantha’s Ocean Liner Adventure."

 Travel Duster And Hat $24 STO Grade: A

 I really love this set!
 It is light and breezy and fresh in it's colours and details.
 The duster is made from a light soft sueded cotton fabric.
 Like a great pair of chino's.
 It is set for a double breasted look.
 It snaps to close.
 The sleeves have a slightpuff at the shoulder than drop to the wrists and have a rolled cuff with a matching button from the front of the coat.